 In 2014, the Washington Legislature directed the Department of Ecology to review information on flame retardants, test products, and develop recommendations for bans or restrictions on the use of flame retardants in children's products and furniture.
 The Legislature requested specific information on tetrabromobisphenol A (TBBPA) and antimony, as well as other flame retardants detected in children's products and furniture.

 Ecology released its report in January, 2015.
 Ecology recommended a number of actions, including:

-What are PBDEs?Polybrominated diphenyl ethers (PBDEs) are flame retardant chemicals added to a wide variety of household products to delay combustion.
-PBDEs have been used extensively for the last 30 years with the U.S. and Canada being the largest consumers.
-Studies have shown that PBDEs are toxic and are escaping from these products and accumulating in people and the environment, including in human breast milk, blood and fat, house dust and indoor air, fish, wildlife, birds, beef, dairy products and sediments.
+Polybrominated diphenyl ethers (PBDEs) are flame retardant chemicals that were widely used in the U.S. and Canada.
+Studies showed that PBDEs are toxic and have been escaping from products and accumulating in people and the environment, including in human breast milk, blood and fat, household dust, and indoor air, fish, wildlife, birds, beef, dairy products and sediments.

-There are three main types of PBDEs used in consumer products: Penta-BDE, Octa-BDE and Deca-BDE.
+Three main types of PBDEs were used in consumer products: Penta-BDE, Octa-BDE and Deca-BDE.
 Each of these types of PBDEs has different uses and different toxicity.
 Manufacturers of Penta-BDE and Octa-BDE agreed to voluntarily stop producing these two forms of PBDEs by the end of 2004.

 The Washington State Department of Health has additional information on how humans are exposed to PBDEs and how to reduce exposure.
 In addition, the Northwest Pediatric Environmental Health Specialty Unit at the University of Washington has produced a factsheet on PBDEs for pediatric health professionals.

 Copyright © Washington State Department of Ecology.
 See http://www.ecy.wa.gov/copyright.html.